LukasNespor/MongoDBConsole/README.md

 # MongoDB Console
-Simple console without validations.
-Used only for test purpose.
+Simple console for querying MongoDB.

 ## How to use
 1) Fill required settings in config.json
 2) Run command "npm install" and "npm start"
 3) Open browser at http://localhost:3000
-4) Collection name is required
-5) Execute query
+4) Execute query